spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 column name and every new line as a row in the DataFrame.
 Pandas even comes with a built-in function to convert json data to a DataFrame: [read_json](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_json.html).

-So the problem is we can't easily convert the part of the data which is hierarchical, e.g. objects or lists contained in other objects, as there is no clear conversion to a table format.
-However, we could just choose to drop this `'categories'` part of the data, as it isn't directly relevant to our question, and then we can use some of the nice pandas features.
-Specifically, merging data from different sources can be really easy in pandas: [merge dataframes](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html#database-style-dataframe-or-named-series-joining-merging)
+So one of the problems here is that we can't easily convert the part of the data which is hierarchical, e.g. objects or lists contained in other objects, as there is no clear conversion to a table format.
+However, we could just choose to drop the `'categories'` part of the data, as it isn't directly relevant to our question, and then we could use some of the nice pandas features to process the data.
+Specifically, merging data from different sources can be really easily in pandas: [merge dataframes](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html#database-style-dataframe-or-named-series-joining-merging)

 Merging allows you to combine data frames based on values in a specific column, making news rows consisting of each of the matched pairs, which would be exactly what we want when matching the `business_id`'s of the reviews and the business descriptions.
-Having a hierarchical representation has its advantages too though, as all relevant data can be grouped together.
+Having a hierarchical representation has its advantages too though, as all relevant data can be stored together.
 The reviews can just be put in a list contained within each business (the empty `reviews` list you just added), whereas in a *DataFrame* we'd have to perform `groupby` operations every time we'd want to do something with all the reviews for a business, which